Saab 35 Draken

-The Saab 35 Draken is known for, among other things, its many "firsts" within aviation.
-It was the first Western European-built combat aircraft with true supersonic capability to enter service and the first fully supersonic aircraft to be deployed in Western Europe.
-Designwise it was one of, if not the first, combat aircraft designed with double delta wings, being drawn up by early 1950.
-The unconventional wing design also had the side effect of making it the first known aircraft to be capable of and perform the Cobra maneuver.
-It was also one of the first Western-European-built aircraft to exceed Mach 2 in level flight, reaching it on 14 January 1960.

-The Draken functioned as an effective supersonic fighter aircraft of the Cold War period.
+The Draken functioned as an effective supersonic fighter aircraft of the Cold War period, although it was never used in conflict.
 Even though the type was designed and intended as an interceptor, it was considered to be a very capable dogfighter for the era.
 In Swedish service, it underwent several upgrades, the ultimate of these being the J 35J model.
 By the mid-1980s, the SAF's Drakens had largely been replaced by the more advanced JA 37 Viggen fighter, while the introduction of the more capable Saab JAS 39 Gripen fighter was expected in service within a decade, although delayed.
 As a consequence of cutbacks and high maintenance costs, the SAF opted to retire the Draken during December 1999.
 The type was also exported to the air forces of Austria, Denmark and Finland.
 Danish aircraft have been exported, post-service, to the United States where they have seen use as training aircraft for test pilots.

+Naming

+The Swedish word "Draken" has a double meaning, translating either as "The Dragon" or "The Kite".
+It is said that the name was derived from the appearance of the prototype, like a paper kite, when seen from above.

+The number "35" comes from the aircraft's Swedish Air Force-designation: "flygplan 35" (fpl 35), meaning “aeroplane 35”.
+Depending on the given role, the aircraft received a prefix to indicate its type, the most common being "J 35" to indicate "jaktflygplan" (pursuit-aircraft), the Swedish term for fighter aircraft.